A world in which human beings will enjoy

 Harvard University Press, 1998.
 Study of Chinese human rights issues which seeks to

-reconcile Confucianism with libertarian concepts of the individual, and suggests ways in
+reconcile Confucianism with libertarian concepts of the individual.

 de Bary, W.T. and Weiming, T. (eds) Confucianism and human rights